 Activity impacting budget totals of the overall Federal Government is recorded in the TCCUSF's Statements of Budgetary Resources.
-The TCCUSF's net outlays of \$781.2 million in 2015 increased from \$129.6 million for 2014 primarily due to cash flows from recoveries from litigation and other recoveries from asset management estates in 2015.
-These two items, plus the Guarantee Fee Revenue, were the primary drivers of the TCCUSF's increase in its unobligated balance, or budget available to create future obligations, an increase of \$782.5 million.
+The TCCUSF had negative net outlays of \$1,995.6 million in 2016 compared to negative net outlays of \$781.2 million for 2015.
+The primary change is from recoveries from litigation and other recoveries from asset management estates in 2016.
+These two items, plus the Guarantee Fee Revenue, were the major drivers of the TCCUSF's increase in its unobligated balance, or budget available to create future obligations, an increase of \$1,997.2 million.